AliSayyah/django-urlconfchecks/README.md

     - Fine-grained methods for silencing checks.
     - Should only warn for each unhandled Converter once.
     - Regex patterns perhaps? (only RoutePattern supported at the moment).
-    - Explore usage of the package as a pre-commit hook or mypy plugin (or maybe both).

 ## Credits